Effectful Mealy Machines: Introduction

-Our main result (\Cref{th:streams-are-processes}) provides sufficient conditions guaranteeing that, in the absence of global effects, \effectfulStreams{} coincide with \causalProcesses{}.
+Our main result (\Cref{th:streams-are-processes}) provides sufficient conditions guaranteeing that, in the absence of global effects, \kl{effectful streams} coincide with \kl{causal processes}.
 The relevance of this result is twofold.
-Firstly, while \effectfulStreams{} enjoy multiple relevant properties (neatly implementable, universally characterized, generalizable to effectful cases) they are defined modulo an equivalence, called \emph{\dinaturality{}}, that could seem more difficult to handle: our characterization shows that \dinaturality{} can be tamed in most cases.
-Secondly, \Cref{th:streams-are-processes} is general enough to include stochastic, partial, non-deterministic, stateful, or deterministic systems: we do not need to recast \traces{} and \bisimilarity{} each time we change the flavour of \machine{}.
+Firstly, while \kl{effectful streams} enjoy multiple relevant properties (neatly implementable, universally characterized, generalizable to effectful cases) they are defined modulo an equivalence, called \emph{\kl[stream dinaturality]{dinaturality}}, that could seem more difficult to handle: our characterization shows that \kl[stream dinaturality]{dinaturality} can be tamed in most cases.
+Secondly, \Cref{th:streams-are-processes} is general enough to include stochastic, partial, non-deterministic, stateful, or deterministic systems: we do not need to recast \kl{traces} and \kl{bisimilarity} each time we change the flavour of \kl{machine}.
 In a sense, \Cref{th:streams-are-processes} generalizes Raney's results \cite{raney1958sequential} to all these cases (\Cref{fig:examples-conditionals}).